 FF Cocon supports 112 different languages such as Spanish, English, Portuguese, German and French in Latin scripts.
 (Please note that not all languages are available for all formats.)

-Evert Bloemsma (1958–2005) described FF Cocon as a “serious typeface.”
-Despite first impressions, this is a description that holds up well.
-Since its release in 2001, FF Cocon has been used in an astounding variety of design applications.
-In large sizes, FF Cocon works as a display face, with beautiful details.
-In small sizes, it remains surprisingly readable.
+FF Cocon’s designer, Evert Bloemsma (1958–2005) described it as a “serious typeface.”
+Despite first impressions, the description holds up well.
+Since its 2001 release, FF Cocon has been used in an astoundingly wide variety of design applications.
+At large sizes, FF Cocon works as a display face, with beautiful detailing.
+And at small sizes, it remains surprisingly readable.

-We all know the small spurs of the lowercase letters a, b, d, g, h, m, n, p, q, r and u.
-They are relics of the hand-written word where a round form is attached to a straight line.
-In the first sketches for FF Cocoon, Bloemsma made an attempt to erase every trace of handwriting; even “normal,” neutral sans serif typefaces still retain elements in their letterforms like this.
+The lowercase letters a, b, d, g, h, m, n, p, q, r and u, were drawn without spurs, as Bloemsma made an attempt to erase every trace of handwriting; even “normal,” neutral sans serif typefaces still retain elements in their letterforms like this.
 Bloemsma wanted none of it.
-Although this was a difficult starting point for a typeface, it proved successful.
-Bloemsma’s design is a family of rounded yet rather asymmetrical forms with details that might be reminiscent of brush-strokes, but were not made with a brush in hand.
-In spite of its claim to seriousness, FF Cocon is a family of seductive, voluptuous fonts.
+Although a difficult starting point for a typeface, this proved successful.
+Bloemsma’s design is a family of rounded yet rather asymmetrical forms with details reminiscent of brush-strokes, but that were not made with a brush in hand.
+In spite of its claim to seriousness, FF Cocon is a family of seductive, voluptuous styles.
 The original FF Cocon had two widths—normal and condensed.
-Later, a more compressed Extra Condensed version was introduced, as well as italics.
+Later, a more compact Extra Condensed version was introduced, as well as italics.